larryknaebelobsidian/kingdom/Table of Contents.md

+Peters, George N. H. 1952. _The Theocratic Kingdom_.
+Grand Rapids, MI: Kregel Publications.

+ISBN 0-8254-3540-4

+Also used Kindle version (which does not contain any notes) ASIN: **B00O6DZKP2**

 [[Proposition 1.
 The kingdom of God is a subject of vital importance. ]]
 [[Proposition 2.
 The establishment of this kingdom, was determined before, and designed and prepared from, the foundation of the world.]]
 [[Proposition 3.
 The meanings usually given to this kingdom indicate that the most vague, indefinite notions exist concerning it. ]]